muratk5n/thirdwave/en/README.md

 ---

-I dont think Russia will leave what it considers crucial areas - the land bridge to Ukraine, areas in Donbas.
+I dont think Russia will leave what it considers crucial areas - the land bridge to Crimea, areas in Donbas.

 ---